EconPapers

 Papers from arXiv.org

-Abstract: The main contribution of this paper is threefold.
-First, a method of supervised diffusion is proposed for estimating latent variable models.
-Second, a fixed point solution is derived for a linear supervised diffusion model called LARX -- a superset of the ubiquitous ARX model in which all variables can be latent.
-Third, a minor contribution is made to the field of matrix calculus: A new matrix operator is defined and applied to solve a class of Lagrangian optimisation problems with interactions between multiple coefficient vectors subject to case-by-case constraints.
-In the empirical section, the LARX methodology is used to re-examine the relationship between stock market performance and real economic activity in the United States.
-The LARX model attains an out-of-sample R-squared of 79.7% compared to 50.3% for the baseline OLS model.
-New evidence is found that sector rotations are as useful for forecasting real economic activity.
+Abstract: This paper proposes a new methodological framework for estimating inferential models with latent variables.
+It also introduces a new latent variable regression model called LARX: an extension of the ubiquitous autoregressive model with exogenous inputs (ARX) in which any or all input variables can be latent.
+In deriving the LARX model, a minor contribution is also made to the field of matrix calculus: A new matrix operator is defined and applied to solve a class of Lagrangian optimisation problems with interactions between multiple coefficient vectors subject to case-by-case constraints.
+In the empirical section, the LARX model is used to re-examine the relationship between stock market performance and real economic activity in the United States.
+The LARX model attains an out-of-sample R-squared of up to 79.7% compared to 50.3% for the baseline OLS approach.
+It also reveals new information about the underlying drivers of the relationship between stock returns and economic growth, including the predictive power of sector rotations.

 New Economics Papers: this item is included in nep-ecm, nep-ets and nep-for